When you are here

 Termination of/Release from Your Agreement

 You are required to honour your license agreement unless you find another fully registered Ulster University student (who has no commitment to other University accommodation) to take your place.
+This includes residents going on placement.
 Such arrangements are subject to the approval of Residential Services.
-This includes residents going on placement.

 Please note you will be responsible for paying your residential fees until the room has been re-allocated.
-Administration charges in lieu of notice and in respect of cleaning may also be made.

 Release from an accommodation contract will only be granted on these grounds.
 In extraordinary cases where we find there is extreme/extenuating circumstances (definition of which is at the discretion of Residential Services) you may be granted early departure.
 In most cases you will be required to honour your full license agreement.